General FAQs

 After learning, the applicant returns to retest in the deficient areas only.
 When all the basic skills have been demonstrated, the applicant begins the assessment phase as a candidate for the diploma.

 During assessment, the candidate completes assignments both at home and in weekly office appointments lasting 1-2 hours.
 These assignments, called “tasks”, are designed around real-life experiences that allow for demonstration of the 65 competencies.
 For example, the candidate might be asked to find a place to live in a new community.
 This task might involve reading classified ads, interpreting a lease, calculating expenses in relation to income, using a local map, locating community resources, and writing a letter of complaint.
-Writing, reading comprehension, math, problem-solving, and other academic and life skills are thus demonstrated in a practical way.
+Writing, reading comprehension, math, problem-solving, and other academic and life skills are thus demonstrated practically.

-Each candidate must also possess and have validated an individual competency, usually a specific entry level job skill.
+Each candidate must also possess and have validated an individual competency, usually a specific entry-level job skill.
 Academic proficiency and home-and-family management are other skill areas.
 These competencies are evaluated by employers or by experts drawn from the community

 How long does the NEDP take?